-Reminder: Press Enter after typing each line.
+Reminder: Press ‘Enter‘ after typing each line.

-Method #2: Updating Network Adapter Drivers
+Method #2: Updating Network Adapter Drivers.

-2. After the drivers are downloaded, navigate to your Device Manager > Network adapters and right click on the one you are using for your internet connectivity.
-Select Update Driver Software from the top.
+2. After the drivers have been downloaded, navigate to your Device Manager > Network adapters and right-click on the one you are using for your internet connectivity.
+Select “Update Driver Software” from the top menu.

-3. Inside the update window, click on Browse my computer for driver software and browse the appropriate driver you downloaded from the hard drive and hit Next button at the end.
-After the process is done, reboot your PC and check for problem.
+3. Inside the update window, click on ‘Browse my computer for driver software‘ and select the appropriate driver you downloaded onto the hard drive.
+Then, click the ‘Next‘ button.
+After the process is complete, reboot your PC and check for any issues.

 Method #3: Uninstall the App.